zsoltszabo/node-uglifier/README.md

 Change log
 --------
+0.1.9: I got inquiry on Github about why meanstack cannot be merged.
+That project is now included in the testprojects and a new unit test created for it: testOnMeanStack.coffee
+       In that test file I write down the issues I had and how I resolved those.
+In short it had fancy require statements and same filenames as module names.
+       Also now there is a "Warning!:" console log for unprocessed require statements. (they will be 95% of the time dynamic ones)

 0.1.8: Throws error for cyclic dependencies, listing all of them.

 0.1.6: Bug fix for filtered out dependency check on merged files.